Sebastian Telfair: Legal issues

+Telfair pleaded guilty to charges of fraud on March 16, 2023.
+He was sentenced to three years probation.
+He has been ordered to report to prison in August 2025 for six months for failure to abide by court-ordered community service and failure to report to the U.S. Probation Office.

 Biographical coverage

 Telfair is the subject of the book, The Jump: Sebastian Telfair and the High-Stakes Business of High School Ball (ISBN 1594864470), by Ian O'Connor as well as a documentary film by Jonathan Hock, Through the Fire; the latter follows Telfair through his final year in high school and accounts his decision to choose the NBA over college.
 Telfair is the cousin of Stephon Marbury, a former NBA and CBA star, and the half-brother of former NBA player Jamel Thomas.
 Attending Lincoln High School in the Coney Island section of Brooklyn, Telfair was the school's all-time leading scorer until Lance Stephenson broke his record in 2009.
 Telfair was also named New York State Mr. Basketball following his outstanding senior season at Lincoln.
 His younger brother Ethan Telfair, who likewise featured in the documentary film, played basketball at Idaho State.